-If you want to apply to Brooklyn College, the regular decision application deadline is February 1 and the application fee is $65.
-Application fees can add up, but some schools do have free applications and students who are struggling to afford application fees may qualify for for fee waiver for their application.
+If you are planning on applying to Brooklyn College, the regular decision application deadline is February 1 and the application fee is $65.

-Brooklyn College of the City University of New York does not offer early decision or early action..
+These are the application deadlines for Brooklyn College of the City University of New York.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are are most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that put the most emphasis the areas where you shine.
+Each college determines which factors are they consider most important in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the areas where you stand out.

 |Academic GPA||Very Important|

 |Rigor of Secondary School Record||Very Important|

 Make sure to check with Brooklyn College for more information on admission factors.